 - The buttons are active low and connected to pins BCM 5, 6, 16, and 24.

 - The display uses SPI, and you’ll need to enable SPI through the Raspberry Pi configuration menu.

 - If you want to use these boards with a Pibow Coupé case (either for the Zero / Zero W or Pi 4), then you’ll need to use a booster header to raise it up a little.

 - Amplified digital audio (24-bit / 192KHz) over I2S

 - Low-gain / high-gain switch (high-gain boosts by 12dB)

 - 1.3″ IPS colour LCD (240x240px) (ST7789 driver)

 - Compatible with all 40-pin header Raspberry Pi models

-1 x Pirate Audio Headphone Amp for Raspberry Pi
+1 x PIMORONI Pirate Audio Headphone Amplifier for Raspberry Pi